anupj/rustlings-solutions/README.md

 ## Testing yourself

 After every couple of sections, there will be a quiz that'll test your knowledge on a bunch of sections at once.
 These quizzes are found in `exercises/quizN.rs`.

-## Enabling `rust-analyzer`

-Run the command `rustlings lsp` which will generate a `rust-project.json` at the root of the project, this allows [rust-analyzer](https://rust-analyzer.github.io/) to parse each exercise.

-## Continuing On

-Once you've completed Rustlings, put your new knowledge to good use!
-Continue practicing your Rust skills by building your own projects, contributing to Rustlings, or finding other open-source projects to contribute to.

 ## Uninstalling Rustlings